edgars133/Pyramid/README.md

 # Pyramid Stereo Matching Network

 This is our blogpost and here we go
-This is the PSMNet repository made by the authors.
+Here is the PSMNet repository made by the authors.

 https://github.com/JiaRenChang/PSMNet